exadel-inc/esl/src/modules/esl-media-query/README.md

 <a name="shortcuts"></a>
 ### ESLEnvShortcuts

-ESLEnvShortcuts is a simple registry for a static shortcuts to describe environment related conditions
+`ESLEnvShortcuts` is a simple registry for a static shortcuts to describe environment related conditions.

-An additional shortcuts can be added to the registry through `ESLEnvShortcuts.add` method ESLEnvShortcuts allows adding boolean result that will be converted to `all` / `not all` query conditions or setup result as native MediaQuery string.
+An additional shortcuts can be added to the registry through `ESLEnvShortcuts.add` method ESLEnvShortcuts allows adding boolean result that will be converted to `all` / `not all` query condition or setup result as native MediaQuery string.

 Environment shortcuts can be removed with `ESLEnvShortcuts.remove` method.